Classify Amazon reviews into positive and negative using OpenNN

 • Separator.

 The data source is the file amazon_reviews.csv.
-It contains the data for this example in TXT format and can be loaded as
+It contains the data for this example in comma-separated values (CSV) format and can be loaded as:

 data_set.set_text_separator(DataSet::Separator::Tab);

-Once we have set the data file name and the separator, we are ready to load our document.
-This can be done by
+We are ready to load our document once we have set the data file name and the separator.
+This can be done using:

 data_set.split_samples_random();

-Now that we have the data ready, we can get data set features like the words contained in the dataset, words number and the target variables number, For this, we use the following commands
+Now that we have the data ready, we can get dataset features such as the words in the dataset, the number of words, and the target variable number.
+For this, we use the following commands:

-For more information about the data set methods, see DataSet class.
+For more information on the data set methods, see the DataSet class.

 3. Neural network

 The second step is to choose the correct neural network architecture.
-For text classification problems, it is usually composed by:
+For text classification problems, it is usually composed of:

 • A scaling layer.